ariesGitterHub/odin-homepage/README.md

 SAME AS ABOVE, SANS JEST
 npm install --save-dev @babel/core @babel/preset-env babel-jest babel-loader css-loader file-loader gh-pages html-webpack-plugin style-loader webpack webpack-cli webpack-dev-server

 # Images
-All images created by me...
+All images on this web app were created by me in Affinity Designer, so copyright!